Fifth City Commons

 Affordable Housing

 POAH is planning to build 70-80 apartments total.
-Phase 1 will have 40-50 mixed income rental apartments for people between 30% and 80% AMI.
-These units will prioritize legacy residents.
+Phase I, completed in 2025, has 43 mixed income rental apartments for people between 30% and 80% AMI.
+The resident selection process prioritized legacy Garfield Park residents.

 Retail Space

-The plan for C40 Garfield Park includes 9,000 sf of neighborhood retail space.
+The plan for Fifth City Commons includes 9,000 sf of neighborhood retail space.
 There will be 4-6 small neighborhood-serving businesses.
 POAH plans to prioritize missing retail and locally owned businesses.

 Sustainability